-Through a lifetime of potluck dinners I’ve found that most folks fall into warring camps when it comes to pasta salad:
+Through a lifetime of potluck dinners I’ve found that most folks fall into warring camps when it comes to pasta salad (and potato salad):

 - There’s the Mayo versus Mustard factions …